federgraph/SudokuHelper/SH02/HelpText.md

 - **Undo** should undo the last user action that changed the Sudoku's content, including the candidates.
 Nothing should happen if the stack is empty.
-(This action used to be enabled only if the stack is not empty, but the button frame buttons currently cannot show the enabled state.)
+This action should be enabled if the stack is not empty.
 - **Clear stack** should discard all items on the Undo stack, including all stack marks.
-(The action should only be enabled if the stack is not empty.)
+This action should be enabled if the stack is not empty.
 - **Save Sudoku** should bring up a File Save dialog.
 It should remember the last folder you saved a Sudoku to, or loaded one from.
 Enter a filename and click the dialog's Save button to store the current Sudoku,